quicwg/base-drafts/draft-ietf-quic-transport.md

 ## MAX_STREAM_ID Frame {#frame-max-stream-id}

-The MAX_STREAM_ID frame (type=0x06) informs the peer of the maximum stream ID that they are permitted to open.
+The MAX_STREAM_ID frame informs the peer of the maximum stream ID that they are permitted to open.
+The MAX_STREAM_ID frame takes the form 0b0000101X (or the values 0x0a and 0x0b).

+The limit applies to unidirectional steams if the least significant bit of the frame type is 1, and applies to bidirectional streams if it is 0.

 The frame is as follows: